MC-DeltaT/MC-DeltaT.github.io/_posts/2024-05-xx-definitive-cpp-thread-safety.md

 ### What Does Thread Safety Mean?

 "Thread safety" is about creating correct, robust software involving multiple "threads".
 Threads are separate sequences of code which might be executed at the same time on multiple processors.
 The topic of thread safety is an important one, since most of our computer systems today involve more than one processor.
-We've discovered that having multiple processors do things simultaneously is useful, since it means we can do more work in the same amount of real time.
+We've discovered that having multiple processors do things simultaneously ("concurrency") is useful, since it means we can do more work in the same amount of real time.

 Any multithreaded software which does something interesting likely needs to move data in and out of threads.
 Thus the correctness of that software depends on the interactions between the threads and that shared data.
 A very simple C++ example may look like this: